First create a new project

 BBCode text: This is a similar text box, but it will allow the user to use BBCode formatting on their text if they wish to use bold, italic, or underlining.

 Checkbox: A single checkbox, useful for true/false statements.

 Multiple Checkbox: A list of checkboxes.
-Important: Multiple checkboxes cannot be used later with conditions.
-You will not be able to setup any kind of logical rule, visibility permissions, notifications, etc. with this field type.
-Only use a multiple checkbox if you're interested in having users tick off a list of options, but you don't need any dynamic behaviour or notifications to occur as a result of their choices.
+Important: Multiple checkboxes cannot be used later with field conditions.
+You will not be able to set up any kind of logical rule, visibility permissions, notifications, etc. with this field type.
+Only use multiple checkbox fields if you're interested in having users tick off a list of options, but you don't need any dynamic behaviour or notifications to occur as a result of their choices.

 Date fields: You have three options, a standard date picker, one that includes a time picker as well, and a date picker using dropdown lists.

 Users list: Select a user from your intranet.
 If your list has many options, you may wish to tick the box Use advanced UI for selecting elements.
 This will allow your users to type in the list option they're looking for, and it will search the list for them.

 Once you have saved this field, you will need to edit it and click 'Edit Selectable Users', to define who should appear in this list. e.g. If you wanted to have only managers available, add in a People Role/Group that encapsulates them 'Group: Managers' or similar.